 In the data analysis results Wales scored best for its use of digital technology, taking third place behind Scotland and Jeju.

 - Wales also did well for enterprise at fourth place, outperforming larger regions Catalonia and Hokkaido.

-- Education was Wales’ weakest indicator, coming in at seventh in front of Catalonia, Corsica and Northern Ireland.
+- Wales came in at seventh for education in front of Catalonia, Corsica and Northern Ireland.

 - Welsh cuisine is not held in high regard, ranked ninth just ahead of 10th placed Northern Ireland.

 Dr Christopher Lewis, head of education and society at British Council Wales, said: “Globalisation and devolution present major new opportunities to countries such as Wales, which do not have the same foreign policy levers as nation-states, to operate on the world stage.
 We’re pleased to see the report finds that Wales has considerable soft power resources.
 The appeal of our sporting culture has clearly been boosted by Wales’ performance at Euro 2016 and the country’s digital infrastructure and investment environment are among its other strengths.

 “The challenge now, particularly in the context of Brexit, is to build on this performance and unlock our true soft power potential.
 We’re calling on the Welsh Government to develop a new international strategy for Wales that will really help bolster global engagement”.